7 Health Benefits of Having Flowers at Home

 Which means beach flowers are so fragrant and the smells are so strongly linked with memories, flowers have the potential to activate and therefore exercise the parts of your brain associated with memory.

 4. They can help you fall asleep

 Lavender has long been believed to be a great, natural aid to sleep.
-To test if this was just a theory or in fact true, Wesleyan University researches asked 31 men and women to sniff lavender essential oil on certain nights in a seep study, and found that, when they did, they reported feeling more well-rested and energetic the following morning.
+To test if this was just a theory or in fact true, Wesleyan University researchers asked 31 men and women to sniff lavender essential oil on certain nights in a sleep study, and found that, when they did, they reported feeling more well-rested and energetic the following morning.

 5. They help you physically heal faster

 A study was made of 90 patients that was recovering from a hemorrhoidectomy in a hospital, and they found that the patients who were placed in rooms containing flowers "had significantly more positive physiologic responses evidence by lower systolic blood pressure, and lower ratings of pain, anxiety, and fatigue than patients in the control room."